thecurryspice/thecurryspice.github.io/_pages/about.md

 I received my B.E. in Electronics Engineering in 2020 from [BITS Pilani, Hyderabad Campus](http://www.bits-pilani.ac.in/hyderabad/).
 *Lite*.

-In my natural habitat, I can be observed staring either into some screen, or into some cookware.<br>
+In my natural habitat, I can be observed staring either into some screen or into some cookware.<br>
-It's possible I'm currenty sipping Chai <sub>(slurp)</sub>
+It's possible I'm currenty sipping some variant of tea. <sub>(slurp)</sub>

 <!-- <sub>*I am not a web-developer.
 This blog is a jenga-tower built by my incoherent understanding of <a href="https://jekyllrb.com">Jekyll</a>.
 It is possible that some links/pages of this site are broken.*</sub> -->